 Distribution of Pinto abalone in Washington State

 Pinto abalone have been listed as a "Species of Concern" by the Federal National Oceanographic and Atmospheric Administration (NOAA) since 2004.
 In Washington State, pinto abalone have been designated as a "Candidate Species" and a "Species of Greatest Conservation Need".
 In 2009, pinto abalone (referred to commonly as northern abalone in Canada) were listed as "Endangered" under Canada's Species at Risk Act.
 In 2013 NOAA received two petitions to list pinto abalone under the Federal Endangered Species Act.
-The petitions were accepted and a review has been initiated with designation determination expected in late 2014.
+Ultimately, NOAA did not recommend Federal protection for the species, citing that it did not meet criteria of being in danger of extinction throughout the entirety of its range.

 Adult Pinto abalone - photo by Josh Bouma

 Despite the closure of the recreational fishery for pinto abalone in 1994, continued declines in Washington pinto abalone populations prompted the Washington Department of Fish and Wildlife (WDFW) and the University of Washington (UW) to initiate pinto abalone restoration efforts in 2002.
 Restoration focused on development of a captive breeding program, refining hatchery propagation techniques and conducting field experiments with juvenile outplanting.
 A hatchery breeding program was established at the NOAA Mukilteo research station, utilizing the on-going support of NOAA for both the facility and facility maintenance personnel.
-The UW continues to ensure that stringent genetic and disease protocols are maintained.
-In 2003, the Puget Sound Restoration Fund (PSRF) joined the abalone recovery team and has subsequently launched an outreach program and leveraged funds to develop secondary hatchery facilities.
-The abalone recovery team has subsequently expanded to include a suite of additional private, non-profit, tribal and academic partners including (alphabetically): Baywater, Inc., Jamestown S'Klallam Tribe, NOAA, Northwest Straits Commission, Shannon Point Marine Center/ Western Washington University, Suquamish Tribe, and Taylor Shellfish.
+In 2003, the Puget Sound Restoration Fund (PSRF) joined the abalone recovery team and has subsequently launched an outreach program and leveraged funds to develop a new hatchery facility at the Kenneth K. Chew Center for Shellfish Research and Restoration.
+The abalone recovery team has included a suite of additional private, non-profit, tribal and academic partners including (alphabetically): Baywater, Inc., Jamestown S'Klallam Tribe, NOAA, Northwest Straits Commission / Skagit County Marine Resources Committee, Shannon Point Marine Center/ Western Washington University, SeaDoc Society, Suquamish Tribe, Taylor Shellfish, and the Washington Departement of Natural Resources.

 The overall goal of the abalone recovery team is to halt the declines of abalone populations in the Pacific Northwest and to return populations to self-sustainable levels.
 Such a long term goal requires a suite of interim goals and the development of numerous methodologies.
 To date, such interim goals have enabled the abalone recovery team to successfully: